Traffic-Light-Senior-Design/Fuzzy-Logic-Traffic-Light-Controller-Using-FPGA/VHDL_Fuzzy_Logic_System/README.md

    - The input is completely outside the fuzzy set, so the membership degree is set to 0.

 2. **If the Input is Between point1 and point2 (Rising Slope)**:
-   - The membership degree is calculated based on the rise slope (`slope1`).
-The formula is: membership_degree = (input - point1) * slope1
+   - The membership degree is calculated based on the rise slope (`slope1`). membership_degree = (input - point1) * slope1
    - The result is then divided by the scaling factor: membership_degree = calculated_degree / scaling_factor